Extremum Seeking Tracking for Derivative-free Distributed Optimization: /: Stability Analysis

-We now give an overview of the main steps of the stability analysis carried out to prove Theorem~\ref{th:MainResult}: \begin{enumerate} [label=(\roman*)] \item We perform a first change of variables to describe the dynamics~\eqref{eq:ESGTcompact} in terms of mean values (over the agents) of $x$ and $z$, and orthogonal consensus errors.
-Then, by relying on averaging theory, \cite{bai1988averaging}, we introduce a so-called average system obtained by averaging the dithering signals over a common period.
-This system is shown to be driven by the local function gradients with an additive estimation error.
+We now give an overview of the main steps of the stability analysis carried out to prove Theorem~\ref{th:MainResult}: \begin{enumerate} [label=(\roman*)] \item We perform two change of variables to describe the dynamics~\eqref{eq:ESGTcompact} in terms of the mean value (over the agents) $\tilde{z}_{\text{avg}}$ of $z$ and the orthogonal part $\tilde{z}_\perp$ (both in error coordinates).
+Then, by relying on averaging theory (see~\cite{bai1988averaging} for discrete-time systems or~\cite[Ch.10]{khalil2002nonlinear} and~\cite{sanders2007averaging} for continuous-time ones), we introduce a suitable auxiliary system named \emph{averaged system}.
+The latter is obtained by averaging the original algorithm dynamics over a common period.
+The averaged system is shown to be driven by the cost gradients with additive estimation errors.

-\item The obtained average system is written as the interconnection of two subsystems.
-By resorting to \emph{singular perturbation}, we show that each one of these two subsystems exhibits a globally exponentially stable equilibrium point when the other system is \emph{frozen} and the estimation error is set to zero.
-Then, we combine these two results to show that the origin of the interconnected system (without estimation error) is semi-globally exponentially stable.

-\item Finally, we find a uniform ultimate bound for the trajectories of the original system.
-To perform this analysis, we see the original system as a perturbed version of the average system without estimation error.